 In Scotland, it is currently common to use the terms transgender people or trans people as an ‘umbrella’ to cover the many diverse ways in which people can find their personal experience of their gender differs from the assumptions and expectations of the society they live in.

 As transgender people have become more widely known and written about, various terms have developed in an attempt to highlight similarities and differences.
 However, individual people will still always view themselves, and experience their lives, in unique ways.
 This section of the website provides a general idea of what are currently the most common definitions in use in Scotland.
 The terms used in other parts of the world are often very different.
 The definitions given in this website are not exhaustive and certainly not infallible.
 Please also remember that the terminology is still evolving so definitions may change in the future.

-In April 2014, the hard work of Scottish intersex activists and the Equality Network and Scottish Transgender Alliance succeeded in getting the Scottish Government to move from a framework of lesbian, gay, bisexual and transgender (LGBT) equality work to a framework of lesbian, gay, bisexual, transgender and intersex (LGBTI) equality work.
-We are committed to working in alliance with intersex activists and organisations as part of an LGBTI equality network.
-We are pushing for the Scottish Government to begin funding some intersex-specific equality work.
+At the end of 2014, the hard work of Scottish intersex activists and the Equality Network succeeded in getting the Scottish Government to move from a framework of lesbian, gay, bisexual and transgender (LGBT) equality work where intersex was problematically included under transgender, to a framework of lesbian, gay, bisexual, transgender and intersex (LGBTI) equality work where intersex is regarded as distinct from transgender.
+We are committed to working in alliance with intersex activists and organisations.